IzzieKentie/aseapplication/README.md

 products:
 - azure
 - azure-app-service
-description: "This sample demonstrates a tiny Hello World Node.js app for Azure App Service."
+description: "This application is to improve event coordination in the ASE.
+Isabelle Kent FYP"
 ---

-# Node.js Hello World
+# Node.js

-This sample demonstrates a tiny Hello World node.js app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
+This application is a node.js applicaton for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).

 ## Contributing